-CO POISONING?
 A CO Alarm is an excellent means of protection.
 It monitors the air and sounds a loud alarm before Carbon Monoxide levels become threatening for average, healthy adults.

-To help prevent CO problems and reduce the risk of CO poisoning: Clean chimnevs and flues yearly.
-Keep them free of debris. leaves, and nests for proper air flow.
-Also, have a professional check for rust and corrosion, cracks, or separations.
-These con-
+A CO Alarm is not a substitute for proper maintenance of home To help prevent CO problems and reduce the risk of CO poisoning: • Clean chimneys and flues yearly.
+Keep them free of debris,